how virtual doulas can help in the age of coronavirus (and beyond!)

 As we explained in a recent blog post, doulas provide physical, emotional, and informational support to you (and your partner, if applicable).
 Doulas can vastly improve your birth experience and reduce the rates of interventions in labor.
 According to the American College of Obstetricians and Gynecologists, one of the most effective tools to improve labor and delivery outcomes is the continuous presence of support personnel, such as a doula.
 Doulas have always been about in-person care, but these extreme times call for significant changes in how we work and support people.

-How do virtual doulas provide support to laboring people during the COVID-19 crisis?
+How do virtual doulas provide support to laboring people?

 Virtual doulas provide independent, supportive care.
 While particular services and styles can vary between doulas, a good doula will make sure you have evidence-based information, practical pain-relief tools, and emotional and informational support.
 There is significant evidence that doula care improves birth outcomes.
 With doulas—and now partners—being excluded from many delivery rooms, virtual support may be the primary option for many laboring people.